 1. Try a different browser

-If you’re having problems opening certain websites, perhaps you might want to try a different browser?
+If you’re having problems opening certain websites, you might want to try a different browser?
 In this case, there is no better alternative than Opera.
-This browser is similar to Chrome, but it focuses heavily on user security and privacy.
+This browser is similar to Chrome but focuses heavily on user security and privacy.

 Opera protects your privacy, and thanks to the built-in VPN and anti-tracking features, you’ll be surfing the web securely and anonymously.